 Our vision is for church to be a thriving local community where people find spiritual nurture, relational belonging, and whole-person support.
-Care at Northcross focuses on contributing to the spiritual, personal, emotional, relational, and physical needs of people as modelled in the coming of Christ and life of the early church.
+Care at Northcross focuses on contributing to the holistic needs of people as modelled in the coming of Christ and life of the early church.
 Because all people matter to God, all people matter to us.

 “The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord's favour” Luke 4:18-19

 “And all who believed were together and had all things in common.
 And they were selling their possessions and belongings and distributing the proceeds to all, as any had need” Acts 2:44-45

 If you have a specific care need you would like us to be aware of or if you would like any level of support please send a confidential email message to [email protected] We will be in touch with you soon!

 1. Life Care (Individual and organic) – Care often takes place organically – sharing a cuppa, on the phone, while on a walk, in an office or at a home.
 In this way everyone in our church offers and receives some level of care.
 Jesus has called us to love one another and so we all have responsibility to care for each other.